heera0410/Hotel-Reservation-System/README.md

     ```
       uvicorn main:app --reload
     ```
-- The server is running at
+- The server will be running at

     ```
        http://127.0.0.1:8000